tpatterson1996/lcc-metadata-manual/project-entry-guidance.md

 ### Before You Begin

+* **Adjust your mdEditor settings: **
+  *

-**Select the LCC Project Profile**:
+* **Select the LCC Project Profile**:

-After initial creation of your project, and before you begin adding metadata, select **lccProject **from the **Profile** drop down in the main menu.
+  * After initial creation of your project, and before you begin adding metadata, select **lccProject **from the **Profile** drop down in the main menu.
 This will limit the number of available tabs and only show tabs that contain fields that are required for project creation.

-**Information You Will Need to Create a Metadata Entry **

-**General Instructions **
+* **Make sure your contacts are loaded into mdEditor:**
+  * In mdEditor, contacts are created separately from individual records, and then stored within a library in mdEditor.
+Once contacts have been entered or imported into mdEditor, they can be used in metadata records.

 ---

-### Required Fields
+### Summary of Required Fields

 **Main Tab**